Have you ever thought about how you come across in most of your customer conversations?

 FOUR: Pay attention to what’s not said

-Our customers are human like you.
-We all have the ability to pick up on that internal intuition.
-Neuro scientists refer to it through ‘mirror neurons’.
+Our customers are human like you and we all have the ability to pick up on that internal intuition.
+Neuro scientists refer to it as ‘mirror neurons’.
 We may hear the frustrated breath or cautious tone in our client’s voice.
+This allows us to better acknowledge and empathise with others.

 Picking up on these subtleties, noting them and sometimes naming them can show real care and consideration.
 Never underestimate those small moments of empathy and vulnerability.